coq/coq/doc/sphinx/proof-engine/ltac.rst

    .. warning::

-      Backtracking across a Reset Ltac Profile will not restore the information.
+      Backtracking across a :cmd:`Reset Ltac Profile` will not restore the information.

 .. coqtop:: reset in